 The auxiliary light located at the bottom of the aircraft can assist the downward vision system.
 It will automatically turn on by default in low-light environments when the flight altitude is under 5 m after takeoff.
-You can also turn it on or off manually in the DJI Pilot 2 app.
+You can also turn it on or off manually in the DJI Pilot

+2 app.
 Each time the aircraft is restarted, the auxiliary light will revert back to the default setting Auto.

-- When Vision Positioning and Obstacle Sensing are disabled, the aircraft relies only on GNSS to hover, omnidirectional obstacle sensing is unavailable, and the aircraft will not automatically decelerate during descent close to the ground.
+- Vision Positioning and Obstacle Sensing can be disabled in the settings.
+When Vision Positioning and Obstacle Sensing are disabled, the aircraft relies only on GNSS to hover, omnidirectional obstacle sensing is unavailable, and the aircraft will not automatically decelerate during descent close to the ground.
 Extra caution is required when Vision Positioning and Obstacle Sensing are disabled. - Disabling Vision Positioning and Obstacle Sensing takes effect only when flying manually, and will not take effect when using auto modes such as RTH, or auto landing.